michaliskambi/elisp/lsp/README.md

 (require 'kambi-pascal-lsp)
 ```

+Read and customize `kambi-pascal-lsp.el`.

 ## What works

-Open a new Pascal file.

-Declare instance of some known class from used unit, e.g. TList.

-Type `MyInstance.` and then M-x company-complete.
-This should be intelligent completion, listing TList properties/methods now.

 * Completion aware of methods/properties in each namespace.

+    Demo:
+    * Open a new Pascal file.
+    * Declare instance of some known class from used unit, e.g. `TList`.
+    * Type `MyInstance.` and then `M-x company-complete`.
+    * This should be intelligent completion, listing `TList` properties/methods now.

-* Click on identifier jumps to declaration (in VS Code; TODO: how to get it in Emacs).
+* Ctrll+clicking on identifier jumps to declaration (works in VS Code and Emacs alike).

-* When you start (, you see parameters of method/routine.
+* When you start `(`, you see parameters of method/routine.

-    TODO: how to show them all in Emacs?
+    TODO: How to show them all in Emacs?
+    Currently I only see 1st parameters (in case of overloads) in Emacs, with prefix like "1/2", I still don't know how to view them all.
+    And/or how to see all possible parameters using a tooltop, like in VS Code.
+    So functionality works in Emacs, but presentation is poor.

 * "Go to Definition" / "Go to Declaration"